kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

  action 99    cli command "exit"
 ```

-In this section we bind a new interface template for **ACCESS-POINTS** in the event a device powers up.
-This is an example only, and IP Phones would also be caught by this so be aware you might deal with that as I will outline later but from a knowledge point of view lets deal with this use-case.
+In this section, we bind a new interface template for **ACCESS-POINTS** if a device powers up.
+This is an example only, and this would also catch IP Phones, so be aware you might deal with that as I will outline later, but let's deal with this use-case from a knowledge point of view.

-The template then could be designed for either **low-impact mode** or a differing **service policy** allowing *MAB* before *DOT1x*.
+The template could be designed for either **low-impact mode** or a differing **service policy** allowing *MAB* before *DOT1x*.

 Two examples you might use for a differing **ACCESS-POINT** template.
 The first with *MAB* before *DOT1x*: